automl/SMAC3/README.md

 ## Installation

 Create a new environment with python 3.9 and make sure swig is installed either on your system or inside the environment.
-We demonstrate the installation via anaconda.
+We demonstrate the installation via anaconda in the following:

 Create and activate environment:
 ```